genGit963/RV_JS/5. Working with DOM/2. Event Handling/2_event_propagation.md

 ## Overview of Topic

-Event propagation is a key concept in JavaScript that defines the order in which event handlers are executed when a user interacts with the DOM (Document Object Model).
-Understanding event propagation mechanisms, specifically capturing and bubbling, is crucial for developing efficient and bug-free event-driven applications.
+Event propagation is a key concept in JavaScript that defines the `order in which event handlers are executed when a user interacts with the DOM` (Document Object Model).
+Understanding event propagation mechanisms, specifically `capturing` and `bubbling`, is crucial for developing efficient and bug-free event-driven applications.
 These concepts determine how events travel through the DOM tree and which event listeners get triggered.

 ## Table of Content